jbrussell/academic-kickstart/content/eilive2020/part2a_sonification.md

 # Making Your Own Waves With trinket.io

-Now, we will try adding waves together.
-Interesting behavior occurs even when add just two waves together.
-If you make the frequencies of the two waves close to one another, you will begin to see **beats** --- a sine wave modulated by a lower frequency "envelope".
+Now, we will see what happens when waves are added together.
+This is called wave **superposition**, and interesting behavior occurs even when adding just two waves together.
+If the frequencies of the two waves are similar to one another, **beats** will be produced --- a sine wave modulated by a lower frequency "envelope".
 The frequency of the beat that you see is equal to the difference in the frequency of the two waves ($f_{beat} = |f_1-f_2|$).
 The human ear hears this as a single frequency with its amplitude modulated.

 {{% alert note %}}
 * Try adjusting `f1` and `f2` up and down to see what happens!
 * What happens when the two frequencies get farther apart?
 Closer together?
+* What happens when the two frequencies are exactly the same?

 {{% /alert %}}